ompl/omplapp/doc/dox/installation.md

       ls -l `which python`

+  This should output something like this:

+      lrwxr-xr-x  1 root  admin  24 May 22 10:45 /opt/local/bin/python -> /opt/local/bin/python2.7

-- To be able to generate documentation, Doxygen is also needed:
+- To be able to generate documentation, Graphviz and Doxygen also needed:

-      sudo port install doxygen
+      sudo port install graphviz doxygen

 - Create a build directory and run cmake: